putitsimply/christian-bible-explained/haggai.md

 Haggai is a short book about getting people to restart a stalled project: rebuilding God[^gl_god]’s temple[^gl_temple] in Jerusalem[^gl_jerusalem].

+In that time, the temple was more than “a building.”
+It was the centre of community worship[^gl_worship] and a symbol that the people still belonged together after exile[^gl_exile].

 ## What it contains

 ### Setting